gumaerc-testorg/21a.120-spring-2018/content/pages/readings.md

 \[E\] Read the first half.

-"[On Slavery: The Oral History of Abdallah Mohammed Kimbau, October 1995](http://www.choletrust.org/Pages/OnSlavery.html)."
+"{{% resource_link "c55e7fb9-744f-4c26-b0a0-beb2e4b6718c" "On Slavery: The Oral History of Abdallah Mohammed Kimbau, October 1995" %}}."
 The Chole Mjini Trust Fund.

-"[The Story of Kibaraka the Waterseller by Bi Hamisa Farahani, June 1995](http://www.choletrust.org/Pages/Kibaraka.html)."
+"{{% resource_link "a923a8db-d242-4bb1-a44b-6bd1ac0356ae" "The Story of Kibaraka the Waterseller by Bi Hamisa Farahani, June 1995" %}}."
 The Chole Mjini Trust Fund.

 Steedman, Carolyn Kay.
 "Acknowledgements."
 In _Landscape for a Good Woman: A Story of Two Lives_.
 Rutgers University Press, 1987.
 ISBN: 9780813512587.